Government Finance Officers Association

-The Government Finance Officers Association (or GFOA) is a professional association of approximately 19,000 state, provincial, and local government finance officers in the United States and Canada.
+The Government Finance Officers Association (or GFOA) is a professional association of more than 30,000 state, provincial, and local government finance officers in the United States and Canada.
 GFOA is headquartered in downtown Chicago.

 Name

 The original predecessor of GFOA was the National Association of Comptrollers and Accounting Officers which was formed in February 1906.
 Its name was changed in December 1931 to the International Association of Municipal Finance Officers.
 In June 1932, the name became the Municipal Finance Officers Association (MFOA).
 In 1973, the GFOA (then MFOA) was instrumental in the creation of the National Council on Governmental Accounting (NCGA).
 By the late 1970s, it was apparent that the NCGA couldn't fully do its job, due to part-time members and limited resources.
 Several public interest groups, including the GFOA and the National Association of State Auditors Comptrollers and Treasurers (NASACT), held public hearings to build consensus to create and fund a full-time standards-setting body.
 In 1984, the GFOA, NASACT, and others signed an agreement with the Financial Accounting Foundation that gave them a voice and appointments in the creation of the Governmental Accounting Standards Board(GASB).
 The name Government Finance Officers Association was adopted in April 1984.